 Allison C. Reid

-Ms. Reid is responsible for the development of the Firm’s in house Uniform Railroad Costing System ("URCS") program.
-This program allows the firm to fully evaluate the STB’s annual URCS filings.
-The program allows the Firm to develop URCS costs for variable cost analysis soon after the annual filings by each carrier are released, as well as to test the impact of changes to individual inputs on the overall variable cost results for shippers.
-Using this program Ms. Reid has developed numerous variable costs analyses for a myriad of clients.
+Ms. Reid is responsible for the development of L.E.
+Peabody & Associates, Inc.’s in-house Uniform Railroad Costing System ("URCS") program.
+This program allows for the full evaluation of the Surface Transportation Board’s (“STB”) annual URCS filings; develops URCS unit costs for variable cost analyses soon after the annual filings by each Class I railroad are released; and tests the impact of changes to individual inputs on the overall variable cost results.
+This program allows for the development of numerous variable cost analyses for clients.

-Ms. Reid has developed various aspects of stand-alone cost evidence in several Surface Transportation Board (STB) proceedings dealing with the calculation of maximum reasonable rail transportation rates for rail shippers.
-These include variable costs of service, development of rail routes using railroad timetables and track charts, development of the return on road property investment realized by Class I Railroads, and reviewing of Interstate Commerce Commission engineering reports used to develop railroad property investment.
-These studies were used in variable, avoidable, and stand-alone cost presentations.
+Ms. Reid developed various aspects of stand-alone cost evidence in several STB maximum rate proceedings dealing with the calculation of reasonable rail transportation rates for rail shippers.
+These include variable costs of service; development of rail routes using railroad timetables and track charts; development of the return on road property investment realized by Class I Railroads; and reviewing of Interstate Commerce Commission engineering reports used to develop railroad property investment.

-Since 2010, the Environmental Protection Agency (“EPA”) has proposed various new greenhouse gas emission regulations, including The Clean Air Interstate Rule (“CAIR”), The Cross-State Air Pollution Rule (“CSAPR”), Mercury and Air Toxics Standards (“MATS”), and the Clean Power Plan (“CPP”).
-She has analyzed these rules, as well as continues to monitor the EPA regulation changes.
-She manages firm database tracking announced closures and repower initiatives in response to EPA and other regulations.
+Since 2010, the Environmental Protection Agency (“EPA”) proposed various new greenhouse gas emission regulations, including The Clean Air Interstate Rule (“CAIR”), The Cross-State Air Pollution Rule (“CSAPR”), Mercury and Air Toxics Standards (“MATS”), and the Clean Power Plan (“CPP”).
+Ms. Reid analyzed these rules and continues to monitor the EPA regulation changes.
+Ms. Reid manages a database that tracks closures and repower initiatives in response to EPA and other regulations.

-Ms. Reid conducted field inspections of rail lines and facilities, in order to develop and determine the existing and potential operating and economic condition of the lines.
-She also conducted various desktop rail line inspections evaluating rail lines and facilities utilizing satellite imagery.
+Ms. Reid conducted field inspections of rail lines and facilities in order to determine the existing and potential operating and economic condition of the lines.
+She also conducted various inspections using satellite imagery.
 This information was used to estimate the net liquidation value of the involved facilities for both negotiation and litigation purposes.
-She also conducted studies dealing with the costs associated with the construction of new rail lines for purposes of competitive access.
+She conducted studies related to the costs associated with constructing new rail lines for purposes of competitive access.

 Ms. Reid received a Bachelor of Arts degree, cum laude, in Economics (with concentrations in Sustainable Energy and International Economics) and in International Affairs (with concentrations in Economics and Spanish) from Florida State University in 2010.